Learn You a Postgres for Great Good!

 You already know how to write SQL.
 You can `JOIN` three tables, add an index when something is slow, and copy a connection string from a README.
 That is enough to build things — but it is not enough to understand why they break.
+The answers live in the architecture of Postgres itself — and once you see them, every tuning decision, every `EXPLAIN` plan, and every mysterious production incident suddenly makes sense.

 **Learn You a Postgres for Great Good!** is a narrative-driven tour of PostgreSQL internals, inspired by *Learn You a Haskell for Great Good!* by Miran Lipovača.
 It uses a single, unified data model — the **Elephant Cafe** — to ground every concept in working SQL you can run yourself.